BestTimesToVisit.com Logo

 cultural

 Discover the fascinating story of Norway's oil and gas industry at this architecturally striking museum.
-Interactive exhibits bring the complex world of offshore exploration and production to life, offering a unique insight into what has shaped modern Stavanger.
-Don't miss the outdoor displays showcasing actual equipment used in the industry.
+Interactive exhibits bring the complex world of offshore exploration to life, offering a unique perspective on the industry that shaped modern Stavanger.
+It's a surprisingly engaging experience, even for those not typically drawn to industrial history.

 Kayak the Lysefjord's Hidden Coves